 Please give the details of anyone to be removed from the title deeds?

 Has consent been obtained from Swansea Building Society to the proposed transfer of equity?

-Is it the case that one of the registered proprietors passed away?
-If so please provide us with a copy of the Death Certificate, Probate and a copy of the Will.
+Is it the case that one of the registered proprietors died?
+If so please forward us with a copy of all the relevant documents e.g. the will, death certificate etc..

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Swansea Building Society conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
-If such restrictions are not strictly observed you may be in breach of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the landlord.
+If such conditions are not complied with you may be in breach of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.